Introduction: The Search for Efficient Sequence Models

 -

-- Efficient scaling for longer sequences.
+- Efficient scaling: Potentially better scaling for long sequences.

 1.5 State Space Models (SSMs): Continuous Recurrence